Izardo/pands-project-2021/README.md

 <li>Pandas - for data manipulation and analysis.
 It reads and writes data while providing data structures (the DataFrame object) and tools for utilising numerical tables in python.

 <li>Matplotlib - is used for data visualisation and creating graphical plots in Python and NumPy.
-Matplotlib is designed in such a way that graphical plots can be created with minimal lines of code.
+It is designed in such a way that graphical plots can be created with minimal lines of code.

 <li>Seaborn - is based on matplotlib and is a data visualisation library known for providing 'a high-level interface for drawing attractive and informative statistical graphics'.
 [1]